-E. Quality Improvement Manager
+Quality Improvement Manager

-The Quality Improvement Manager is a non-clinical/licensed staff member who holds a Master's in Business Administration degree and has 7 years of Medicaid Health Plan experience and holds certification as a Project Management Professional.
-The QI Manger is responsible for the day-to-day management of the QI department, including but not limited to HEDIS project improvement development and submission oversight, Physician Profiling (practice profiling) activities, and Quality and Performance Improvement Project oversight.
-The Manager also acts as liaison between the Alliance's physician leadership and community practitioners/providers of care across all specialties and delegates.
-The Manager is also responsible for creating report cards and assessing gaps in care.
-The QI manager works collaboratively throughout the organization to lead and establish appropriate performance management/quality improvement systems including PDSA.
-The Quality Improvement Manager reports to the Sr. Director of Quality.
+The Quality Improvement (QI) Manager is responsible for the day-to-day management of the Performance Improvement Team, including but not limited to HEDIS project improvement development and submission oversight, Physician Profiling (practice profiling) activities, and Quality and Performance Improvement Project oversight.
+The QI Manager also acts as liaison between the Alliance's physician leadership and community practitioners/providers of care across all specialties and delegates.
+The QI Manager works collaboratively throughout the organization to lead and establish appropriate performance management/quality improvement systems including PDSA (Plan-Do-Study-Act).

-F. Access to Care Manager
+Access to Care Manager

-The Access to Care Manager is a non-clinical/licensed staff member who holds a bachelor's degree in Media and Technology and has 8 years of community health and provider network experience.
-The Access to Care Manager is responsible for day-to-day management of access to care activities throughout the organization and to lead and establish appropriate access to care systems.
+The Access to Care Manager is responsible for day-to-day management of access to care activities throughout the organization and includes leading and establishing appropriate access to care systems.
 The Access to Care Manager ensures the access program complies with timely access standards as regulated by the Department of Managed Health Care (DMHC), the Department of Health Care Services (DHCS) and the National Committee for Quality Assurance (NCQA).
-The Access to Care Manager ensures planning and oversight of access to care surveys, ensures appropriate follow up when compliance monitoring identifies deficiencies, and daily operations related to Facility Site Reviews (FSRs).
-The Access to Care Manager reports to the Sr. Director of Quality.
+The Access to Care Manager ensures planning and oversight of access to care surveys, ensures appropriate follow up when compliance monitoring identifies deficiencies The Access to Care Manager reports to the Sr. Director of Quality.

-G. Quality Improvement Nurse Supervisor
+Quality Improvement Nurse Supervisor